inoUwU/pinu/.github/instructions/general.instructions.md

 applyTo: "**"
 ---

 - Provide instructions in Japanese.
-Think in English.
+Think in English
-- Provide commit message in English.
 - Answer in Japanese.
 - Use meaningful variable and function names.
 - Write concise and specific comments.